HongW2019/OAP-spark2.4.3/README.md

 ### Building OAP
 We have a pre-built OAP, you can download it from this [page]() to your master machine and unzip it to a given path such as “/opt/oap/jars/”.
 If you’d like to build OAP from source code, more details can be found at [OAP developer guide]().
 ### Configurations on Spark with OAP
 A common deploy mode that can be used to launch Spark applications on YRAN is `client` mode.
 The `client` mode is especially suitable for applications such as Spark shell.
-Before we run ` . $SPARK_HOME/bin/spark-shell ` to launch Spark, firstly we should add OAP configurations in the file of `$SPARK_HOME/conf/spark-defaults.conf`
+Before we run ` . $SPARK_HOME/bin/spark-shell ` to launch Spark, firstly you should add OAP configurations in the file of `$SPARK_HOME/conf/spark-defaults.conf`

 ```
 spark.master                      yarn